intel/llvm/sycl/doc/SharedLibraries.md

 functions with `sycl-module-id` attribute and external linkage.

-In order to collect information about imported symbols `sycl-post-link` looks through LLVM IR and for each declared but not defined symbol and  records its name, except the following cases:
+In order to collect information about imported symbols `sycl-post-link` looks through LLVM IR and for each declared but not defined symbol records its name, except the following cases:
 - Declarations with `__` prefix in demangled name are not recorded as imported functions
   - Declarations with `__spirv_*` prefix should not be recorded as dependencies since they represent SPIR-V operations and will be transformed to SPIR-V instructions during LLVM->SPIR-V translation.
 - Based on some attributes (which could be defined later) we may want to avoid listing some functions as imported ones
   - This is needed to have possibility to call device-specific builtins not